stanfordnlp/CoreNLP/doc/tagger/README.txt

 options can be set using a properties file.
 To start, you can generate a default properties file by:

-java -classpath stanford-postagger.jar:lib/* edu.stanford.nlp.tagger.maxent.MaxentTagger -genprops > myPropsFile.prop
+java -classpath stanford-postagger.jar edu.stanford.nlp.tagger.maxent.MaxentTagger -genprops > myPropsFile.prop

 This will create the file myPropsFile.prop with descriptions of each option for the tagger and the default values for these options